thomasWeise/aitoa/book/metaheuristics/simulatedAnnealing/README.md

 ![The median result quality of the&nbsp;`sa_exp_20_epsilon_1swap` algorithm, divided by the lower bound $\lowerBound(\objf)^{\star}$ from [@tbl:jsspLowerBoundsTable] over different values of the parameter&nbsp;$\epsilon$.
 The best values of&nbsp;$L$ on each instance are marked with bold symbols.](\relative.path{jssp_sa_1swap_med_over_epsilon.svgz}){#fig:jssp_sa_1swap_med_over_epsilon width=84%}

 In [@fig:jssp_sa_1swap_med_over_epsilon], we illustrate the normalized median result quality that can be obtained by Simulated Annealing with starting temperature&nbsp;$T_s=20$, exponential schedule, and `1swap` operator for different values of the parameter&nbsp;$\epsilon$, including those from [@fig:sa_temperature_schedules].
-Interestingly, it turns out that $\epsilon=2$ is the best choice for the instances `abz7`, `swv15`, and `yn4` &nbsp; which is surprisingly close to what we could expect from our calculation.
+Interestingly, it turns out that $\epsilon=2$ is the best choice for the instances `abz7`, `swv15`, and `yn4`, which is quite close to what we could expect from our calculation.
 Smaller values will make the temperature decrease more slowly and lead to too much exploration and too little exploitation, as we already know from [@fig:sa_temperature_schedules].
 They work better on instance `la24`, which is no surprise:
-From [@tbl:jssp_hc1_swap_sa_params], we know that on this instance, we can conduct more than twice as many objective value evaluations than on the others within the three minute budget.
+From [@tbl:jssp_hc1_swap_sa_params], we know that on this instance, we can conduct more than twice as many objective value evaluations than on the others within the three minute budget:
-In other words, on `la24`, we can do enough steps to let the temperature decrease sufficiently even for smaller&nbsp;$\epsilon$.
+On `la24`, we can do enough steps to let the temperature decrease sufficiently even for smaller&nbsp;$\epsilon$.

 ### Results on the JSSP {#sec:saResultsOnJSSP}